MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-view-report.md

 # View analysis reports in Database Experimentation Assistant

-After you [create your analysis report](database-experimentation-assistant-create-report.md), complete the steps described in this article to view the report and gain performance insights provided by your A/B test.
+After you [create your analysis report](database-experimentation-assistant-create-report.md) in Database Experimentation Assistant (DEA), complete the steps described in this article to view the report and gain performance insights provided by your A/B test.

 ## Select a server